 If you can't find a bed in Valencia, sleeping on the bus or train is a good option - and it is the cheapest too.
-But you need to make sure your bus or train arrives in time.
-Use movelia or Rail Europe to find your bus and train options.
+But you need to make sure your bus or train arrives on time.

 Go on an Organized Tomatina Tour

 There are several companies organizing Tomatina guided tours.
 They are a lot more expensive than planning the trip yourself, but at least it will all be taken care of for you.